markbentivegna/MLFairnessPipeline/README.md

-# CS634-Project1
+# ML Fairness Pipeline
-IBM Fairness Project

-Included in this repository is a Colab notebook with all relevant code, documentation, and evnironment setup.
+Included in this repository is all relevant code.
+Documentation and environment setup instructions will follow.

 Contributors: